aws-samples/amazon-documentdb-samples/samples/py-mongo-sysbench/README.md

 Sysbench is a mixed workload containing point queries, range queries/aggregations, insert, update, and delete operations.

+Note - this is a sample application for reference purposes and is not intended to be used in production environments.

 A single Sysbench transaction (by default) consists of the following operations -
 * All range queries are 100 documents
 * 10 point queries